 Who is considered a non-resident?

 In mortgage terms, you’re typically a non-resident if you don’t hold a local residence visa and you live abroad.
-Banks can still lend, but they’ll often cap risk by:
+Banks can still lend, but they’ll often cap risk by:- financing a smaller percentage of the price,

 - preferring completed units over under-construction projects,